fetchai/uAgents/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 - [ ] Documentation update.
 - [ ] Something else (e.g., tests, scripts, example, deployment, infrastructure).

-## Documentation

-_(If applicable, describe any updates to the documentation or provide necessary information for reviewers.)_

 ## Issues

 _(If applicable, add links to any issues resolved.)_